 Using Sensors effectively (e.g., to trigger different parts of the program, for detection of boundary line, etc. This category also includes 'other technologies' apart from sensors.
 Teams can earn more points for complexity and creativity of the sensor use.)

-Virtual Robots (e.g., the design of the robot should suit the performance theme.
-The virtual robots should equip with necessary sensors to perform the designated task.
+Virtual Robot Design (e.g., the design of the robot should suit the performance theme.
 The creative design of virtual robots helps team to gain more points.)